beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

       distinguished by their reliance on random exploration of a space of hypotheses.

 [^2]: Protip -- The alpha channel is a very useful tool for showing the density of samples.

+[^3]: See the resources section for more on installing matplotlib on the mac.